connernilsen/dotfiles/README.md

   - `pynvim` (for `--user`)
   - Packages that should be auto installed by nvim
     - `fzf`
+      - This can be symlinked with `ln -s ~/.config/nvim/bundle/fzf/bin/fzf` from `.local/bin/`
+      - Run `.config/nvim/bundle/fzf/install` to complete installation
     - `vim-plug`
 5. Install [TPM](https://github.com/tmux-plugins/tpm)
 6. Set the following options in .bashrc/.zshrc/...